reddy-dilip/maven-jenkins-ci-apigee/README.md

 pipeline is configured for this demonstration.

-Read the [setup instructions](./docs-src/setup.md) for step-by-step instructions on how to setup the whole CI process using the sample proxy and Dockerfile.
+Read the [setup instructions](./docs-src/setup.md) for step-by-step instructions on how to setup the whole CI process using the sample proxy and Dockerfile..